-If you’re looking to spend a handful of days away from the crowds in a natural and serene atmosphere, Aero Island might be the perfect getaway for you.
-For a good reason, the island located in the South of Funen Archipelago is considered to be the loveliest island in Denmark.
+If you want to spend a handful of days away from the crowds in a natural and serene atmosphere, Aero Island might be the perfect getaway.
+For a good reason, the island in the South of Funen Archipelago is considered the loveliest island in Denmark.

-There are three main towns – Aeroskobing – the “fairytale town” with its well-preserved historic houses, Marstal – the largest city with a long maritime history, and Soby, where the old Viking boats are still restored.
+There are three main towns – Aeroskobing – the “fairytale town” with its well-preserved historic houses, Marstal – the largest city with a long maritime history and Soby, where the old Viking boats are restored.

-Once you arrive here, you will be greeted with country roads heading off into the distance, surrounded by green fields, charming farmhouses, and colorful beach huts lined up along the seashore.
+Once you arrive, you will be greeted by country roads heading off into the distance, surrounded by green fields, charming farmhouses, and colorful beach huts lined up along the seashore.

 READ MORE: Copenhagen Travel Guide

-The island can be easily reached by ferry from Svendborg or Fynshav – see here the routes and prices.
+The island can be easily reached by ferry from Svendborg or Fynshav.
+See the routes and prices here.

 What to visit on Aero Island